-To subscribe, please click on the link below and log into your O-Key account.
-From there you may navigate to the left menu and select "Emergency Contacts."
+To subscribe, please log into your O-Key account available at my.okstate.edu.
+Once you have logged into your O-Key account page select "Emergency Contacts."
 If you have any questions, please contact the IT Help Desk.
 Be sure to update your information with any changes.